A long time ago, in a galaxy far, far away…

 “Negative.
 The transponder signal I am picking up is generic, not registered under any name or corporation.”

 They passed a landspeeder garage and what Piett assumed must have been the station’s water purification facility, both heavily damaged.
 Blast points peppered the buildings like some kind of necrotic disease.
 “Small arms fire, probably DC-15s,” Sergeant Hach commented.
-“Explosive damage is too small for thermal detonators.
+“Explosive damage is too shallow for thermal detonators.
 Probably seismic survey charges.
 Whatever it was, they didn’t go out without a fight.”

 Piett was glad he didn’t have much of an imagination, as the evidence invited him drawn wild conjectures that, with a little creativity, might easily have merited a sensational holovid.
 The kind of easy, predictable horror that kept cadets awake in their bunks, sweating at the thought of deep space deployment.
 Piett shook the idea away.
 The entire affair was shaping up to be a good story to tell his niece the next time duty allowed him time to visit.